 The specially trained nurses who care for traumatic brain injury patients at St. Anthony Hospital consist of a group of individuals who were selected to be on the Brain Injury Team.
 The members of this team have received extensive education and training regarding the protocol guided care and new technology relating to traumatic brain injuries.
 There are a total of 30 day/night Registered Nurse Brain Injury Team Members at St. Anthony Hospital.

 The patients in the Trauma/Neuro Intensive Care Units at St. Anthony Hospital with severe traumatic brain injury have direct brain tissue oxygenation monitoring, along with intracranial pressure monitoring (ICP).
 The goal of therapy is to ensure adequate brain oxygen levels while maintaining normal ICP parameters.

 In addition, the Neuroscience Program Coordinator tracks the patients we take care of on a yearly basis.
 Each year on average, 32-40 patients have benefited from this protocol guided approach to caring for patients with severe traumatic brain injury.

 Adam Williams Initiative Grant.
 The Adam Williams Initiative is a philanthropic foundation endorsed by the Brain Trauma Foundation for Trauma Care.
 The Initiative's goal is to help establish a higher standard of care for severe traumatic brain injury patients through implementation of protocol-driven care.
 In 1995, the American Association of Neurological Surgeons published guidelines for the treatment of the patient with a severe traumatic brain injury.
 The AWI utilizes these guidelines.

-St. Anthony Hospital is a proud sponsor of The Brain Injury Association
+St. Anthony Hospital is a proud sponsor of The Brain Injury Alliance

 of Colorado, an organization providing support and